 In nearly every tale of romance, there’s a foil.
-You know, the nightmare date that provides the catalyst for the protagonist to realize that they’re meant for bigger and better things.
+You know, the nightmare date that provides the catalyst for the protagonist to realise that they’re meant for bigger and better things.
 In When Harry Met Sally, it’s the mythical guy who plucks a hair off Meg Ryan’s head to floss with it at the table; in Gilmore Girls, it’s Jackson’s cousin Rune.
 But Rare Beasts, Billie Piper’s directorial debut, doesn’t have a foil — at least, not a traditional one.
 Instead of Mandy (Piper, who also wrote the script) leaving the insecure, vile Pete (Leo Bill) sitting across from her in a stylish London bar on the trash heap of bad choices, she leans in.
 She’s in her early 30s, her son is a brat, her parents are dysfunctional, and she really just wants a man.
 Why not choose chaos?
 Yes, she will see him again.
 No, it probably will not go well.

 “My late 20s and my early 30s were a really challenging time,” Piper told Refinery29 ahead of Rare Beast’s trailer release.
 “I felt that there was this common female crisis — certainly amongst my peers — about this idea of ‘you can have it all, you can be a working mother and a professional woman and have a social life.’
 All of those things in combination, I found to be incredibly stressful.
 That messaging was really overbearing and I saw lots of women around me being out of control, and I wanted to write about this in a raw, hopefully authentic way.”